xythobuz/yasab/README.md

 ## License

-YASAB is released under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.html).
+YASAB is released under a BSD 2-Clause License.
-> &copy; 2012 Thomas Buck

 See the accompanying COPYING file.